tpavlic/bicmee2020/index.md

 ![GWC 487 Room](GWC487.jpg "Inside of GWC 487"){:height="200px"} ![GWC Building](GWC.jpg "Front of GWC Building"){:height="200px"}

+## Parking and Walking on Campus

+The Rural Road parking structure is a convenient location to park for workshop attendees.
+Take a ticket when entering the garage and pay when exiting either at kiosks or at the actual exit gates.

+From the Rural Road parking structure:
+* Walk west toward McAllister Ave.
+* Walk north on McAlister
+* Use crosswalk between Psychology Bldg and Biodesign Bldg B
+* Walk west until encountering Goldwater on your right

 # Nearby Lodging

 There are several hotels near the ASU Tempe campus.
 Two that are particularly close to the meeting location are: